 Pocket spring?
 Memory foam?
-Hyrbid!?
 Which is best for you?
-The mattress sector is full of wild claims and marketing hype, as you’ve probably realised by now.
+The mattress market is full of wild claims and marketing hype, as you’ve probably realised by now.

-Let’s sort the wheat from the chaff and finally answer this question.
+Let me sort the wheat from the chaff and finally answer this question with some dignity left…!

-The first and most obvious difference between a pocket spring mattress and a memory foam mattress is what they are made of.
+The first and most obvious difference between a pocket spring (or pocket sprung) mattress and a memory foam mattress is: what they are made of.

 Pocket spring mattresses are made up of hundreds of individual tempered metal springs, standing upright inside individual sleeves or “pockets”.
 Here’s a photo: